Aris-haryanto/Bitlys/README.md

 ### How to install
 Follow this instruction to get your `access_token, login, apiKey` here [http://dev.bitly.com/authentication.html](http://dev.bitly.com/authentication.html)

-Move `libraries/Bitlys.php` to `application/libraries` on your directories
+Move `libraries/Bitlys.php` to `application/libraries` on your codeigniter directories

 open your controller and add this on `__construct()`
 ```php